rportocarrero/EigenTutorial/README.md

 # EigenTutorial
- This repo is used to practice dusing the Eigen linear algebra library.
+ This repo is used to practice using the Eigen linear algebra library.